Creative Writing Certificate

 Mary Lenard, Ph.D.

-Associate Professor and Department Chair - English
+Director of Composition and Associate Professor - English

 Mary Lenard grew up in Falls Church, Virginia, has a B.A. from the University of Virginia (1989) and a M.A.
 (1991) and Ph.D.
 (1996) from the University of Texas at Austin.
 She started at UW-Parkside in 1998, after having taught at Alma College in Michigan for two years.
 Her first book, Preaching Pity: Dickens, Gaskell, and Sentimentality in Victorian Culture, was published in 1999.
 She lives in Racine, has taught at UW-Parkside for almost twenty years, and is currently serving as the Chair of the English Department.